Friends and supporters of the Wildlife Waystation play a vital role in ensuring the organization’s sustainability and financial health.

 Book a Private Event

-Although we are a private sanctuary, there are opportunities to attend or book a private gathering in the sanctuary garden of our founder, Martine Colette.
+There are opportunities to attend or book a private gathering in the sanctuary garden of our founder, Martine Colette.
 For detailed information, please call (818) 899-5201